SimpleSync

 Privacy

 SimpleSync operates entirely within your local network.
-No code, metadata, or usage statistics are ever sent to external servers or third-party services.
+No code, metadata, or telemetry is ever sent to external servers.